 - Age.
-After maximum bone density and strength is reached (generally around age 30), bone mass begins to naturally decline with age.
+After maximum bone density and strength is reached (generally around age 30), bone mass begins to naturally drop with age.

 - Gender.
 Women over the age of 50 have the greatest risk of developing osteoporosis.
 In fact, women are four times more likely than men to develop osteoporosis.
-Women’s lighter, thinner bones and longer life spans account for some of the reasons why they are at high risk for osteoporosis.
+Women’s lighter, thinner bones and longer life spans are some of the reasons why they are at high risk for osteoporosis.

 - Race.
 Research has shown that Caucasian and Asian women are more likely to develop osteoporosis.
 Additionally, hip fractures are twice as likely to occur in Caucasian women as in black women.
 However, women of color are more likely to die after a hip fracture.